-The idea of von Mises stress was first proposed by Huber in 1904 but received more attention only in 1913 when Richard von Mises proposed it again.
-While both of them only proposed a math equation, it was Hencky who gave the idea of “von Mises stress” a reasonable physical interpretation.
+The idea of von Mises stress was first proposed by Maksymilian Huber in 1904.
+However, it only received real attention in 1913 when Richard von Mises proposed it again.
+While both only proposed a math equation, it was Heinrich Hencky who developed the idea of “von Mises stress” as a reasonable physical interpretation.

 As shown in Fig. 01, the material starts to deform elastically up to the elastic (or yield) limit, followed by some “yielding”, “necking” and finally breaking at the ultimate stress.

 However, in real life applications, the stress tensors are more generic and not essentially uniaxial.
-It is likely that all the component of the stress tensor is non-zero.
+It is likely that each component of the stress tensor is non-zero.
 In such a case, how can one say that the material has started to yield?
-Or how can we design components such that one is certain that we are within the yield limit?
-What is that scalar number that we can compare with the yield stress found experimentally?
+Or how can we design components so that one is certain that we are within the yield limit?
+What is that scalar number that we can use to compare with the yield stress found experimentally?

-To proceed further, it is necessary to understand some major terminology used in the area of plasticity and inelastic modeling.
+To proceed further, it is necessary to understand some essential and frequently used terminology in the area of plasticity and inelastic modeling.
 The stress tensor has six independent components and can be decomposed into volumetric (or hydrostatic) and deviatoric parts.
 Similarly, the strain tensor can also be decomposed into the analog strains.

-Mathematically, the volumetric strain and stress can be defined as one third the trace of the strain and stress tensor.
+Mathematically, the volumetric strain and stress can be defined as one-third of the trace of the strain and stress tensor.
 The difference yields the deviatoric stress.

 The volumetric strain purely corresponds to a change in volume of the object without any changes in the overall shape.
 This is like scaling an object.
 In contrast, deviatoric strain corresponds to the shearing and distortion effects observed.

-Further on, now that we understand the idea of volumetric and deviatoric strains, one can go ahead to define distortional energy.
+Now that we understand the idea of volumetric and deviatoric strains, we can go ahead and define the distortion energy.

-Or in other words, this is the total strain energy stored in each differential volume of the body.
-Now if this strain energy is summed over all the differential volumes (or otherwise called integration over the entire volume), we can obtain the total strain energy stored in the body.
+In other words, this is the total strain energy stored in each differential volume of the body.
+If this strain energy is summed over all the differential volumes (or otherwise called integration over the entire volume), we can obtain the total strain energy stored in the body.

-Out of this total energy, some part of the energy goes into changing the volume of the material (or volumetric strain) or otherwise known as volumetric energy.
-The rest of the energy is used to distort the shape of the material or otherwise known as deviatoric energy.
-The von Mises stress is related to this total stress component going into the distortional energy.
+Out of this total energy, a part goes into changing the volume of the material (or volumetric strain) and is otherwise known as volumetric energy.
+The rest of the energy is used to distort the shape of the material and is otherwise known as deviatoric energy.
+The von Mises stress is related to this total stress component going into the distortion energy.
 Or in mathematical terms:

 where the total energy can be written in terms of volumetric and deviatoric parts.
-Now, re-writing the deviatoric strain energy through a “scalar representative stress” as:
+Now, we can rewrite the deviatoric strain energy through a “scalar representative stress” as:

 The next important issue to consider is the idea of principal stresses.
 In a generic situation, the stress is a full symmetric matrix.
 In this situation, it is difficult to make design decisions considering data from simple uniaxial experiments.
 However, in any situation, there will exist a plane that is subjected to pure volumetric loading.
 Rotating a general stress tensor leads to a diagonal matrix.
 The diagonal elements are known as principal stresses.